pitastrudl/wekanwiki/OAuth2.md

   }
 ```

-### 3) Snap settings, change to it from above client-id, secret, server-url and web-origin (=namespace for rules function above)
+### 3) Snap settings, change to it from above client-id, secret, server-url and web-origin (=namespace for rules function above).

+Note: namespace works for multiple apps.
+For example, you can use same namespace url for many different wekan board apps that have different client-id etc, and different board url, and still use same namespace url like https://boards.example.com .
 ```
 sudo snap set wekan oauth2-client-id='abcde12345' sudo snap set wekan oauth2-secret='54321abcde'